 - The market researcher may test brand awareness by showing the customer a simple list of airline names or logos to the customer: British Air, Air Canada, American Airlines, Iberia, Alitalia, Qantas, Japan Air, and Lufthansa.
 The research then asks: "Which of these do you recognize?" or, "Which of these are you familiar with?"

 - Researchers can also test recognition by presenting customer groups with brand names and simply asking which products or services they associate with each n

-For a statistically valid sample, theory states that the percentage of sample participants who demonstrate brand recognition can be taken as the best possible estimate of recognition proportion in the population.
+For a statistically valid sample, theory states that the percentage of sample participants who demonstrate brand recognition is the best possible estimate of recognition proportion in the population.

 Step 2.
 Measure Brand Recall

-The concept brand recallrepresents a stronger form of brand awareness.
-This refers to customers ability to recall the brand name when asked for the names of leading brands in a market.
+The concept of brand recall represents a stronger form of brand awareness.
+This concept refers to customer ability to recall the brand name when asked for the names of leading brands in a market.

-Again, with a statistically valid sample, the percentage of sample participants who demonstrate brand recall can be taken as the best possible estimate of the recall proportion in the population.
+Again, with a statistically valid sample, the percentage of sample participants who demonstrate brand recall is the best possible estimate of the recall proportion in the population.